purescript/purescript/docs/source/blocks.rst

       return n;
     }

-The variable `n` is not mutable, and so the assignment in the first line of the `do` block is not allowed.
+The variable ``n`` is not mutable, and so the assignment in the first line of the block is not allowed.

 This function can be rewritten as follows::